uab-cgds-worthey/DITTO/README.md

 ### Steps to run DITTO predictions

 Remove variants with `*` in `ALT Allele` column.
 These are called "Spanning or overlapping deletions" introduced in the VCF v4.3 specification.
+More on this [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035531912-Spanning-or-overlapping-deletions-allele-).
 Current version of VEP that we're using doesn't support these variants.
 We will work on this in our future release.

 ```sh
 bcftools annotate  -e'ALT="*" || type!="snp"' path/to/indexed_vcf.gz -Oz -o path/to/indexed_vcf_filtered.vcf.gz